kokoko3k/koko-aio-slang/docs-ng.md

         The amount of material roughness in reflection area Diffusion strength
-        Mix an amount of high blurred reflection to simulate light diffusion Specularity strength
+        Mix an amount of high blurred reflection to simulate light diffusion Light fadeout distance
+        Modulates the reflected and diffused light fadeout. higher numbers -> no fadeout.
+    Specularity strength
         The amount of specular reflection
     Darken corners